LucasEnard/formation-template-python/README.md

 #### 12.2.2.4.
 Average number of steps and dict : the answer

-If your request hold a patient which as an atribute infos which is a json.dumps of a dict of date and number of steps, you can calculate his avergae number of steps using :
+If your request hold a patient which as an attribute infos which is a json.dumps of a dict of date and number of steps, you can calculate his average number of steps using :
 ```python
 statistics.mean(list(map(lambda x: int(x['steps']),json.loads(request.patient.infos))))
 ```